 Plus, it’s so cheap to make.
 I keep most of the ingredients stocked in my food storage so it doesn’t take a huge chunk out of my grocery budget for the week.

-You’ll start by preparing your chicken as desired.
-In a large pot on the stove, combine the creamed soup and broth.
-Once that’s combined, you’ll add your chicken and simmer for 10 minutes.
+Once that’s combined, add your chicken and simmer for 10 minutes.

-Turn the heat to low and carefully mix in 1/2 cup of sour cream until sauce is smooth.
+Reduce heat to low and carefully mix in 1/2 cup of sour cream until sauce is smooth.

 Recipe Tips and Substitutions